osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

 ## Egress endpoint configuration schema

-The full schema definition for the egress endpoint configuration is in the *OmfEgress_DataEndpoints_schema.json*  file located in one of the folders listed below:
+The full schema definition for the egress endpoint configuration is in the `OmfEgress_DataEndpoints_schema.json`  file located in one of the following folders:

-Windows: *%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas*
+Windows: `%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas`

-Linux: */opt/OSIsoft/Adapters/AdapterName/Schemas*
+Linux: `/opt/OSIsoft/Adapters/AdapterName/Schemas`

 ## Egress endpoint parameters